 Starting to pay attention to the effect of food on our body can do wonders for our awareness of our choices.
 More awareness leads to different (often healthier!) choices.
 Since we know we are what we eat, we can start applying that knowledge to our reality by listening to our body.

-2) Make sure you eat breakfast everyday – ideally you should break your fast within 30 minutes of rising.
+2) Eat breakfast everyday – ideally you should break your fast within 30 minutes of rising.

 Breakfast means "breaking the fast" so whether you are breaking it in the morning like everyone else, or in the evening, its still considered breakfast - even if its at 4 pm.
 Also, make sure your breakfast (whenever that may be) contains some protein.
 This doesn’t just mean meat- protein is also achieved through simple food combining like having vegetables with grains, or beans with grains.
 Having a stirfry of chickpeas and greens with rice is a complete protein meal.
 This gives you all the amino acids and also tons more energy than having a steak.
 This saves you money, as well!